Oscarmacieira/CoinTrainor/README.md

-# CoinTrainor
+## DESCRIPTION
-RPG Game Pokemon-like where you get to scale your crypto coins.
+RPG Pokemon-like game where you get to scale your crypto coins.

+## TECH STACK
+JS | HTML | CSS